-- A full mouth/complete series radiographs are required when submitting the MSA-1680-B for partial dentures. - A periapical radiograph is required when submitting the MSA-1680-B for crowns. - A periapical radiograph is required when submitting the MSA-1680-B for retreatment of previous root canal therapy. - Radiographs may be submitted when a dentist deems them necessary to evaluate or document the beneficiary's oral condition.
+- A periapical radiograph is required when submitting the MSA-1680-B for crowns. - A periapical radiograph is required when submitting the MSA-1680-B for retreatment of previous root canal therapy. - Radiographs may be submitted when a dentist deems them necessary to evaluate or document the beneficiary's oral condition.